nfroidure/knifecycle/ARCHITECTURE.md

  any constant value.
 - services: a `service` initializer directly resolve to the actual service it builds.
-It can be objects, functions or litteral values.
+It can be objects, functions or literal values.
 - providers: they instead resolve to an object that contains the service built into the `service` property but also an optional `dispose` property exposing a